Carms-dev/gegi-law-gatsby-netlify/content/resources/law-society-referral-service.md

 ---
 resourceName: Law Society Referral Service
 eligibility: Residents of Ontario
-serviceDescription: "The Law Society Referral Service (LSRS) of the Law Society of  Ontario is an online service that provides a referral to a lawyer or paralegal for an in-person or phone consultation of up to 30 minutes at no charge. "
+serviceDescription: "LSRS provides an online service for Ontario residents that refers users to a lawyer or licensed paralegal, who can provide a free consultation of up to 30 minutes to assist in determining a user’s rights and options, provided a match is available.

+  \ "
 website: https://lsrs.lso.ca/lsrs/welcome
 email: lawsociety@lso.ca
 phone: 1-800-668-7380